We Push Back the Frontiers of Physics with

 Newton, the father of physics, set forth the principles of calculus.
 He resolved many of the most fundamental laws of nature, much as we use them today.
 He shifted the paradigm, arguing that the laws of nature applied as much to the heavens as they did on Earth.
 That is, the same motions that directed the paths of planets also directed apples falling from trees.

-Einstein introduced a shift in paradigm.
+Einstein introduced yet another shift in paradigm.
 He argued that the notion of measure was not absolute.
 He also argued that the speed of light was constant for all observers.
 And he proposed the equivalence principle, that the behavior of inertial and gravitational frames were equal and indistinguishable.

 Measurement Quantization (MQ) offers a new paradigm for consideration.
-Notably, with MQ we readily recognize that all the existing laws of physics are resolved with respect to the discrete Measurement Frame of the observer.
-As the Target Frame of the universe has no external reference, MQ finds that the Target Frame must be non-discrete.
-And when considering their difference, we resolve expressions and values for the physical constants and the laws of nature.
-Never before have the physical constants been derived from more fundamental principles.
+With MQ we recognize that all the existing laws of physics are resolved with respect to the discrete Internal Frame of the universe.
+As the System Frame of the universe has no external reference, MQ finds that the System Frame must be non-discrete.
+And when considering the difference between these descriptions, we resolve expressions and values for the physical constants and the laws of nature.
+Importantly, these values match our best measurements digit-for-digit to the same precision as our best available measurements.

 So what is MQ?
 In simplest form, MQ is a physically significant nomenclature.
 We take existing classical expressions and write them in terms of counts nL, nM, and nT of fundamental measures - lf, mf, and tf.
 When written as such, expressions reduce to either counts, measures or the fundamental expression.
 A notable example includes Heisenberg's uncertainty principle 2nLrnMnL=nT.
-This expression has been reduced to find that all measure terms cancel, leaving only the counts.
-Consider then, how could the uncertainty principle describe measure, when there are no measure terms?
+This expression - when considering the boundary condition - has been reduced to find that all measure terms cancel, leaving only the counts.
+Consider then, when discussing the Planck Scale, how could the uncertainty principle describe measure, when there are no measure terms?

-In the same way, using MQ helps us recognize that space cannot be curved.
+In the same way, using MQ helps us recognize that space cannot be curved in a physically meaningful way.
 References, by definition, have no smaller features.
-In that a curve is made up of smaller considerations of length, and the fundamental length (i.e., the Planck length) is the smallest length having physical significance, how could curved space be physically significant?
-MQ demonstrates that the appearance of curvature is actually a function of lost fractional counts with each increment in time tf.
+In that a curved space is made up of smaller considerations of length, and the fundamental length reference (i.e., the Planck length relative to the observers frame) is the smallest length having physical significance, how could curved space be physically significant?
+MQ demonstrates that the appearance of curvature is actually a function of lost fractional counts of length with each increment in elapsed time tf.
 That loss, is the phenomenon of gravity.

 We might ask, can we prove MQ is physically significant?
 Yes.
 This has been accomplished in multiple ways.
-The easiest regards the most basic prediction of MQ, that measure is quantized.
-If measure with respect to the Measurement Frame is discrete, then would not the loss of the non-discrete portion of a more precise calculation therein also describe length contraction?
-And would this length contraction be easily resolved from the existing measurement data?
+The easiest regards the most basic prediction of MQ, that measure relative to the internal frame is quantized.
+If measure with respect to the Internal Frame is discrete, then would not the loss of the non-discrete portion of a more precise calculation also describe length contraction?
+And could this length contraction be resolved from existing measurement data?

 We call this effect the Informativity differential.
-It is not related to relativity; it is an entirely new form of relativity.
+It is not related to relativity; it is an entirely new form of length contraction.
 And it can be resolved with respect to each publication of the CODATA physical constants.
-We've carried out the calculations in this paper, thus resolving the experimental conditions of each experiment for G and ħ for the 2010, 2014, and 2018 publications.
-The results match the calculations digit-for-digit, for all 6 measures and the 9 resultant calculations of the Planck Units.
+We've carried out the calculations in this paper, thus resolving the experimental conditions of each proposed value for G and ħ for the 2010, 2014, and 2018 CODATA publications.
+The results match the calculations digit-for-digit.

 Measurement Quantization Describes the Physical Constants Using Only the Fundamental Units

-Starting with a new nomenclature - reference measures and counts of those measures - the three properties of measure are resolved: discreteness, count-ability and their relation to the three frames of reference.
-With that, an understanding of the physical significance of fundamental units of measure and the quantization of measure can be used to unite the classical and quantum physics.
+Starting with a new nomenclature - reference measures and counts of those measures - three properties of measure are resolved: discreteness, count-ability and their relation to three frames of reference: the Reference, Internal, and System Frames.
+With that, an understanding of the physical significance of fundamental units of measure and the quantization of measure can be used to unite classical and quantum physics.
 What follows are expressions for the fundamental constants of nature, the laws of nature and a new mathematical approach for understanding how they are related.
 A few select constants from the menu above are:

 Measurement Quantization Explains the Most Confounding Problems in